swapnil-sarda/platform-demo/README.md

 These manifests are rendered locally but not applied because this Kind demo does not install Prometheus Operator, Prometheus, or Grafana.

-## Scope limits

-This is a small local, single-cluster demonstration.
-It intentionally does not implement:

-- Backstage
-- Jenkins
-- Artifactory
-- Terraform
-- Crossplane
-- OpenSearch or Logstash
-- Slack, ServiceNow, Opsgenie, or BigPanda
-- Keycloak
-- SPIFFE/SPIRE
-- Multi-cluster infrastructure
-- Production-grade tenant isolation
-- Local Prometheus or Grafana

 ## Enterprise mapping

 | Demo component | Enterprise mapping |